-Tax season is here and it’s time to start thinking about your 2020 tax return.
-Dealing with your taxes doesn’t have to be daunting.
-Here are eight ways you can get ready to file your 2020 tax return, whether you’re working with an accountant or tax preparation software like TurboTax.
+Tax season is here and it’s time to start thinking about your 2021 tax return.
+Working on your taxes might seem intimidating, but it doesn’t have to be.
+Here are eight ways you can get ready for Tax Day, whether you’re working with an accountant or tax preparation software like TurboTax.

 1. Mark your calendar

-Highlight April 15 on your calendar before you do anything else.
+Highlight April 18, 2022 on your calendar before you do anything else.
 This is the date by which you must either file your taxes or Form 4686 to get a tax extension.
-It’s also the deadline to contribute to an Individual Retirement Account (IRA) for 2020 if you haven’t already maxed yours out.
-You don’t need to wait until April 15 to submit your tax return — you can do so as soon as you have all the necessary documents.
+It’s also the deadline to contribute to an Individual Retirement Account (IRA) for 2021 if you haven’t already maxed yours out.
+Tax Day is often April 15, but these deadlines are slightly later this year because of the Emancipation Day holiday in Washington, D.C.
+Taxpayers in Maine and Massachusetts have until April 19, 2022 because of the Patriots’ Day holiday in those states.
+You don’t need to wait until the deadline to submit your tax return — you can do so as soon as you have all the necessary documents.